geoschemas-org/geoschemas-org.github.io/extensions/temporal.md

 [http://schema.geoschemas.org/contexts/temporal#MillionsOfYears](http://schema.geoschemas.org/contexts/temporal#MillionsOfYears)

-Temporal position expressed numerically scaled in millions of years increasing backwards relative to 1950"
+Temporal position expressed numerically scaled in millions of years increasing backwards relative to 1950 or the present"

 To specify a Geologic Time Scale, we use an OWL Time Instant.
 The example below specifies 2 million years before present: